SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 A ``willSet`` observer is called just before the value of the variable or property is set.
 The new value is passed to the ``willSet`` observer as a constant, and therefore it can't be changed in the implementation of the ``willSet`` clause.
 The ``didSet`` observer is called immediately after the new value is set.
-In constrast to the ``willSet`` observer, the old value of the variable or property is passed to the ``didSet`` observer in case you still need access to it.
+In contrast to the ``willSet`` observer, the old value of the variable or property is passed to the ``didSet`` observer in case you still need access to it.
 That said, if you assign a value to a variable or property within its own ``didSet`` observer clause,